ata-aof-calisma-grubu/ata-aof-calisma-grubu.github.io/ATA-AÖF - Dönem 1 - Yabancı Dil I - Sorular.md

     - D-) next
     - E-) behind
     <hr />
 1. After you get off the bus, go along the High street.
 You will see a bank on your left.
 Go ................. the bank and turn right.
 The first building is my place.
-You can&#39;t miss it.&nbsp;<br />
+You can&#39;t miss it. <br />
 <strong>C&uuml;mlede boş bırakılan yere aşağıdakilerden hangisi getirilmelidir?</strong>
     - A-) into
     - B-) through